-In 2019, fossil fuels were the source of about 74% of total U.S. human-caused (anthropogenic) greenhouse gas emissions.
+In 2021, fossil fuel combustion was the source of about 73% of total U.S. human-caused (anthropogenic) greenhouse gas emissions.

 The energy connection

 Fossil fuels consist mainly of carbon and hydrogen.
 When fossil fuels are combusted (burned), oxygen combines with carbon to form CO2 and with hydrogen to form water (H2O).
 These reactions release heat, which we use for energy.
 The amount of CO2 produced (emitted) depends on the carbon content of the fuel, and the amount of heat produced depends on the carbon and hydrogen content.
-Because natural gas, which is mostly CH4, has a high hydrogen content, combustion of natural gas produces less CO2 for the same amount of heat produced from burning other fossil fuels.
-For example, for the same amount of energy produced, burning natural gas produces about half of the amount of CO2 produced by burning coal.
+Because natural gas is mostly methane (CH4), it has a high hydrogen content, which means combustion of natural gas produces less CO2 for the same amount of heat produced from burning other fossil fuels.
+For example, for the same amount of energy produced, burning natural gas produces about half the CO2 burning coal produces.

-In 2020, petroleum accounted for about a third of U.S. energy consumption but petroleum was the source of 45% of total annual U.S. energy-related CO2 emissions.
-Natural gas also provided about a third of U.S. energy and accounted for 36% of total annual CO2 emissions.
-Coal was the source of about 10% of U.S. energy use and of about 19% of total annual CO2 emissions.
+In 2022, petroleum accounted for about 36% of U.S. energy consumption, but petroleum was the source of 46% of total annual U.S. energy-related CO2 emissions.
+Natural gas accounted for about 32% of U.S. energy consumption and for about 34% of total annual energy-related CO2 emissions.
+Coal accounted for about 11% of U.S. energy consumption and for about 21% of total annual energy-related CO2 emissions.2

-The transportation sector accounts for largest share of U.S. energy-related CO2 emissions
+The transportation sector accounts for the largest share of U.S. energy-related CO2 emissions

-Consumption of fossil fuels accounts for most of the CO2 emissions of the major energy consuming sectors: commercial, industrial, residential, transportation, and electric power.
-Although the industrial sector was the largest end-use (includes direct primary energy use and electricity purchases from the electric power sector) energy consuming sector in 2020, the transportation sector emitted more CO2 because of its near complete dependence on petroleum fuels.
+Consumption of fossil fuels accounts for most of the energy-related CO2 emissions of the major energy-consuming sectors: commercial, industrial, residential, transportation, and electric power.
+Although the industrial sector was the highest energy end-use sector in 2022 (includes direct primary energy use and electricity purchases from the electric power sector) sector, the transportation sector emitted more CO2 because of its near complete dependence on petroleum fuels.

-Natural gas was the largest source of industrial sector CO2 emissions in 2020, followed by the sector's associated electric emissions, and then by petroleum and coal consumption.
+Natural gas was the highest source of industrial sector CO2 emissions in 2022, followed by the sector's associated electric emissions, and then by petroleum and coal consumption.
 Most of the CO2 emissions associated with energy use by the residential and commercial sectors can be attributed to their associated electric emissions.

-Coal is the dominant CO2 emissions source related to electricity generation
+Coal is the primary CO2 emissions source related to electricity generation